Projections and whiteboards

 SolidJS and React

 Studio is SolidJS; Excalidraw is a React component.
 They do not share one component tree.
-ExcalidrawHost mounts a dedicated DOM node and uses React 18 createRoot to render Excalidraw inside it.
-The implementation lives in packages/app/src/pages/session/excalidraw-react-bridge.tsx (lazy-loaded chunk) and excalidraw-host.tsx.
+ExcalidrawHost (excalidraw-host.tsx) mounts a dedicated DOM node, loads the editor through loadExcalidrawBundle() (excalidraw-bundle.ts → lazy excalidraw-react-bridge.tsx), and uses React 18 createRoot inside it.
+The host passes UIOptions: STUDIO_WHITEBOARD_UI_OPTIONS and merged appState defaults from @opencode-ai/whiteboard/browser. excalidraw-host.css scopes layout (full-height host, dot-grid layer, Studio HUD) and restores Excalidraw toolbar button styles inside .excalidraw-host when Tailwind preflight is active on the page.

 If the canvas looks broken (toolbar only, black canvas)